ukadavid/30-Days-of-JavaScript/contributing.md

 - For day1 it is day1.js
 - For day2 it is day2.js and so on.

+Please send a message on the day you will be working on, so that don't duplicate efforts.

 ### Issues

 #### Create a new issue